Plants, wood, steel, concrete - a lifecycle as construction materials

 The construction technology of soil bioengineering has a long tradition, but at the beginning of the 20th century it sank into oblivion through new river regulation techniques with an increased use of concrete and steel.
 Initiated through an increased environmental awareness and sustainability thinking this technology in civil engineering now undergoes a renaissance.
 Soil bioengineering structures use combinations of plants with locally available auxiliary materials (wood and stone) as well as plants with classical conventional building materials.

-Classic-conventional living and building materials are evaluated integrally and subjected to a life cycle assessment in the project "ELWIRA".
-The unique combination of laboratory and field methods based on the scientific expertise of the University of Natural Resources and Life Sciences at the Department of Civil Engineering and Natural Hazards will be applied.
+Classic-conventional living and building materials were evaluated integrally and subjected to a life cycle assessment in the project "ELWIRA".
+The unique combination of laboratory and field methods based on the scientific expertise of the University of Natural Resources and Life Sciences at the Department of Civil Engineering and Natural Hazards were applied.
 The teaching and research activities cover both fields of engineering sciences, the classical as well as the "new" living building materials.

 This project has been completed.